Putting the human into human resources can be challenging.

-From the pioneers in performance management processes like Max Weber and Chester Barnard to motivation-hygiene theorist, Fredrick Herzberg to Douglas McGregor’s theory X and Y, and Peter Drucker -- all have reorganized, tweaked and even reinvented performance management in attempts to develop a near-perfect process, and bring out the best performance in people.
+From the pioneers in performance management processes, like Max Weber and Chester Barnard, to motivation-hygiene theorist Fredrick Herzberg, to Douglas McGregor’s theory X and Y, to Peter Drucker — all have reorganized, tweaked and even reinvented performance management in attempts to develop a near-perfect process, and bring out the best performance in people.

 While many of the new strategies offered today in countless books on performance management have some qualities that can be gleaned and applied, most of them can be boiled down to the relationships that are built between your organization and its people.

 The American Psychological Association (APA) conducted an online survey of 1,714 adults in 2012 and found that, “Employees who feel valued are more likely to report better physical and mental health, as well as higher levels of engagement, satisfaction and motivation, compared to those who do not feel valued by their employers.”

 The survey revealed that contributing factors to feeling undervalued included: